Power Sources links

 Patent application : DE19542289

-Due to the broad application field of surface-treated or surface-non-treated webs of plastic film, non-woven, fabrics, laminates or coated paper, there is unimaginable market potential here in respect of the inline process measuring of the surface tension - dyne - and an inline control of the dyne treatment level and moderate quality control.
+Due to the broad application field of surface-treated or surface-non-treated webs of plastic film, non-woven, fabrics, laminates or coated paper, there is unimaginable market potential here in respect of the inline process measuring of the surface tension - dyn - and an inline control of the dyn treatment level and moderate quality control.

 A large number of companies are serious interest in project cooperation, system development, prototyping, manufacturing, testing, and world wide sales, system purchasing and licensing in order of the working principle of the ODSTM-1 Process Measuring System and former Patent application DE19542289.